lkrych/dodomain/README.md

 ## Domain Validation

-  I use a fairly simple strategy for validating domains in dodomain.
+  I use a fairly simple strategy for validating domains in Dodomain.
 The crux of which centers around two methods on my Domain model: `parse_domain` and `check_if_valid_domain`.

   ```ruby
       def parse_domain